YannDubs/Neural-Process-Family/jupyter/text/Intro_sketch.md

 [^sampleTargets]: Instead of sampling targets, we will often use all the available targets $\mathbf{x}_\mathcal{T} = \mathcal{X}$.
 For example, in images the targets will usually be all pixels.

+[^objective]: Some Neural Processes also define the loss function to include the loss on the context set as well as the target set.

 [^AttnCNP]: {cite}`kim2019attentive` only introduced the latent variable model, but one can easily drop the latent variable if not needed.